logankcc/CMPE351/README.md

 5. Execute

 ## RQ3
+The files required for RQ3 are located in the directory CMPE351/src/.

 1. Uncomment lines 147-148 in dataPrep.py, save the file, and then execute the file.
 2. After the above step has completed, execute the sentiment_analysis.py